What is HELLP syndrome?

 about the warning signs can help you get early treatment and prevent the disease from

 Key points about HELLP syndrome

 - HELLP syndrome is a life-threatening problem in pregnancy.
 It can cause problems with

 the liver, bleeding, and blood pressure.

-- Doctors do not know what causes HELLP syndrome.
+- Healthcare providers don't know what causes HELLP syndrome.